Skip to main content

 • “The game is well written but suffers from frequent graphical glitches, the UI gets cumbersome at times (your equipment and inventory is strewn over several different tabs, you quickly amass more statuses than is intuitive to keep track of, etc.), and once you finish the tutorial it's not very clear where and how to go.”

 • “In my playthrough, I found it to be buggy; there isn't much of a tutorial, tab windows can be all over the place, and I activated an option to change outfit.
-I found myself stuck in a locked loop as I could not put on clothes but could not leave the menu unless I put on clothes.”
+I found myself stuck in a locked loop as you could not put on clothes but could not leave the menu unless you put on clothes.”

 • character development

-• “There are lots of ways to go with your character development.”
+• “Lots of ways to go with your character development.”

 • “And another thing is, there is no real option to re-evaluate your 'life decisions' after months of character development, and once you decide on some things, they are permanent.”